mrexclamationmark/Windows-Configuration/README.md

 Low latency desktop configuration for windows 10 for high performance uses.

-Note that some security programs are removed (windows defender), use this configuration for high performance uses only.
+Note that some security programs are removed (windows defender), usually the best antivirus is common sense "insert year".

 **Testing:**